-It offers relief for teachers, students, or retirees who posses a year-long Thai visa and need or want to leave the country for a vacation or travel experience.
+It offers relief for teachers, students, or retirees who have a year-long Thai visa and need or want to leave the country for a vacation or travel experience.

-It’s also extremely helpful in cases of emergencies where foreign visitors must leave the country but have every intention of coming back to Thailand.
+It’s also essential in cases of emergencies where foreign visitors must leave the country but have every intention of coming back to Thailand.

 Thai Re-Entry Permit Application Requirements